Sevyan Vainshtein: First expedition

 Sevyan Vainshtein had concluded his study of ethnology at the University of Moscow in 1950, while in 1947 he had been honored with a High University Award for his religious-philosophical work about the Ishmaelites.

 During his studies, Vainshtein participated in an expedition in Siberia in 1948 to the river Podkamennaya Tunguska (Substone Tunguska), a 1,150 mile long tributary of the great Yenisei River, to visit and research the small Nordic Kets peoples' cultural roots as well as the circumstances of their life.
 He found that the Kets' culture was threatened with extinction.
 Consequently, he wrote a respective report to the Institute, stressing the Kets’ poor living conditions and suggesting federal aid.

-This report was considered to discredit Russia's ethnic politics, and he was expelled from the Young Communist League (Comsomol) and from the institute.
+This report was considered to discredit Russia's ethnic politics, and he was expelled from Comsomol (the Young Communist League) and from the institute.
 But Vainshtein, with his firmness to defending peoples’ rights, wrote a letter to Vyacheslav Molotov, and some time later it was decided to check the facts in Vainshtein's report by sending a new expedition to the Kets, which proved that his initial report was correct and that this people badly needed help, which was then provided.
 Vainshtein was admitted back to the institute and became a prominent student.